 You do not need to become an investment expert overnight.
 But you do need to understand some fundamental points.
 What types of investment are appropriate for your Pension Account?
 What is risk?
 And what is the relationship between risk and reward?
-These issues are covered in more detail in the section that starts on page 5, 'Basic investment principles'.
+These issues are covered in more detail in the following section, "Your investment approach".

 Throughout your career, your aim will be to build up a Pension Account to provide you with an income at retirement.
 Your investment objective is likely to reflect the aim for growth, so you may decide to choose from a range of investment funds that aim to build wealth.

 As you near retirement, your investment objectives may change in line with the way you plan to use your Pension Account.
 It may be more important to you to protect the value of your Pension Account and to take fewer risks with your savings.
-These issues are covered in more detail in the section that starts on page 7, 'Selecting an investment approach'.
+These issues are covered in more detail in the section "Your investment options".

-On joining your DC Section, you will automatically be directed to the Drawdown Lifestyle strategy (see page 12).
-However, this may not be the best choice for your own circumstances and so you are encouraged to think about how best to direct the Trustee to invest your Pension Account.
+On joining a DC Section, you will automatically be directed to the Drawdown Lifestyle Strategy.
+However, this may not be the best choice for your own circumstances and so you should think about how best to direct the Trustee to invest your Pension Account.
 If you decide you want to give new investment instructions, you will be able to go online and change your selection if you wish.